Evaluating the Alignment Between GeoAI Explanations and Domain Knowledge in Satellite-Based Flood Mapping: Experimental Setup

 \subsection{Implementation Details}

-For the experiments, U-Net \citep{ronneberger2015u} and U-Net++ \citep{zhou2019unetplusplus} with a ResNet-50 backbone encoder were implemented using the PyTorch framework.
-All experiments were conducted under the same parameter settings on a workstation with an NVIDIA RTX A5000 GPU and 251 GB of memory.
-The models were trained using the Adam optimizer \citep{kingma2014adam}, with a weight decay of 0.0 and an initial learning rate of $5 \times 10^{-4}$.
-The batch size was set to 16.
+For both Case Study 1 and Case Study 2, U-Net \citep{ronneberger2015u} and U-Net++ \citep{zhou2019unetplusplus} with a ResNet-50 backbone encoder, as well as SegFormer \citep{xie2021segformer} with a Mix Transformer-B3 (MiT-B3) encoder, were implemented using the PyTorch framework.
+The U-Net, U-Net++, and SegFormer models used in this study have 32.5M, 49.0M, and 44.6M trainable parameters, respectively.
+In addition, for Case Study 1, which focuses on SAR and multispectral imagery fusion, two recent state-of-the-art models, PyramidMamba \citep{wang2025pyramidmamba} (125M trainable parameters) and SMAGNet \citep{lee2026spatially} (56M trainable parameters), were included to validate the applicability of the proposed framework to recent remote sensing segmentation architectures.

+All experiments were conducted on a workstation equipped with an NVIDIA RTX A5000 GPU and 251 GB of memory.
+All models were trained using the Adam optimizer \citep{kingma2014adam} with a weight decay of 0.0 and a batch size of 16.
+An initial learning rate of $5 \times 10^{-4}$ was used for all models except PyramidMamba, for which the learning rate was set to $5 \times 10^{-5}$ to ensure stable training, based on the training settings reported in \citep{wang2025pyramidmamba}.
 The number of training epochs was determined based on the convergence trends observed for each dataset.
 The multimodal post-flood water extent mapping case study used 200 epochs, and the SAR-based open and urban area flood mapping case study used 100 epochs.
 Data augmentation techniques, including random cropping and random flipping, were applied in all experiments.
 Binary cross entropy was employed as the loss function.
 All model weights were trained from scratch.
 The final model was selected as the one that achieved the lowest validation loss during training.